-To vet, a term that you’ll often run into in the charitable sector lingo, essentially means to carefully examine something.
-In our case, vetting means gathering information on charitable organisations to evaluate their accountability, and that’s exactly what our vetting framework is designed to do.
+To evaluate or ‘vet’, a term that you’ll often run into in charity lingo, essentially means to sift through something.
+In our case, vetting means gathering information on charities to evaluate their accountability and transparency — which is exactly what our vetting framework is designed to do.

-Our vetting consists of four stages, Basic Analysis, In-depth Analysis, Intervention Effectiveness and Cause Area Analysis.
-Each stage has several sub-categories and numerous yes or no questions such as “Does the organisation publish their financial statements?”
+Our current evaluation framework consists of two stages, Basic and In-depth Analyses.
+Each stage has ‘yes’ or ‘no’ vetting questions such as “Does the organisation publish their financial statements?”
 We only use the information on organisations’ websites to answer these questions because we believe everyone, researcher or not, should have access to the answers.
-Currently, our vetting team analyses organisations based on the first two stages.

 Stage 1: Basic Analysis